PACTCare/Stars-Network/WHITEPAPER.md

   Starbridge – WebSocket Client
 </h3>

 Starlog talks to other layers via an event-based system, which is triggered based on specific chain events.
 For example, in case a user logs a delete request on Starlog, it needs to be ensured that the specific Captain’s Log and Starspace also receive this information.
-The Starbridges subscribe to these events via a WebSocket connection and ensure the appropriate action on the storage or metadata layers.
+Starbridges subscribe to these events via a WebSocket connection and ensure the appropriate action on the storage or metadata layers.
 Different groups of Starbridges are randomly responsible for different block numbers.
-One group member is responsible for sending the information, and the rest of the group are checking and potentially challenging the execution of this selected member.
+One group member is responsible for sending the information, and the rest of the group is checking and potentially challenging the execution of this selected member.
 Once the update is executed, only unsuccessful executions (e.g. due to network issues) are logged on Starlog.
-If this is the case the next group of Starbridge takes care of the job.
+If this is the case, the next group of Starbridge takes care of the job.

 <img src="https://github.com/PACTCare/Stars-Network/blob/master/images/starbridge.png" width="550px">